naivecynics/SVSmate/README.md

 - 🔗 Seamlessly connect VS Code with your personal **Blackboard** data
 - 📅 Automatically **sync your schedule and assignments**, and manage them with ease
+- 🤖 Handle tasks more efficiently with **AI-powered assistance**
 - 📄 **Extract code snippets** from PDF course materials
-- 🤝 **Collaborate** on files with teammates in real time
+- 🤝 **Collaborate** on files with teammates in real time  🚧 *In Development*
-- 🤖 Handle tasks more efficiently with **AI-powered assistance**

 ## 💾 Installation

-SVSmate can be installed via the VS Code [Marketplace »](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
+SVSmate can be installed via the VS Code [Marketplace »](https://marketplace.visualstudio.com/items?itemName=naivecynics.svsmate)

-Or download `.vsix` manually in [Release »](https://github.com/naivecynics/SVSmate/releases).
+Or download `.vsix` manually in [Release »](https://github.com/naivecynics/SVSmate/releases)

 ## 🛠️ Usage